autarch/blog.urth.org/content/posts/2009-02-13-moose-docs-grant-moving-forward-recipe-revision.md

 **yanick.myopenid.com, on 2009-02-14 15:54, said:**
 Thanks for the lovely documentation.
 It's very much appreciated. :-)

 I've passed the new Moose::Manual::* through my Pod::Manual machine and generated a pdf version of it (well, two actually: one using LaTeX, one using Prince).
-The pdfs are at <a href="http://babyl.dyndns.org/techblog/manuals/" rel="nofollow ugc">http://babyl.dyndns.org/techblog/manuals/</a> if you are interested.
+The pdfs are at <http://babyl.dyndns.org/techblog/manuals/> if you are interested.

 **sawyer, on 2009-02-15 03:15, said:**
 I always loved the Moose documentation but now it's even better!
 Great job!
 I especially liked Moose::Unsweetened!